octrow/RepoHarvester/README.md

 ## Features
 - **Selective Cloning**: Clones the repository and excludes media files based on their extensions.
 - **Comment Removal**: Offers an option to remove comments from code files, supporting multiple programming languages.
+- **Flexible Exclusions**: Allows for fine-grained control over which types of files to exclude.
 - **Single File Output**: Compiles all text-based files into a single, well-organized text file.

 ## Installation
 Clone the RepoHarvester repository or download the `repoharvester.py` script.
-Ensure you have Python installed on your system.
+Ensure you have Python and Git installed on your system.

 ## Usage
 Run the script using the following command: